zimmski/go-mutesting/README.md

 1. **Setup** the source to include the mutation.
 2. **Test** the source by invoking the test suite and possible other test functionality.
 3. **Cleanup** all changes and remove all temporary assets.
-4. **Report** if the mutation was detected.
+4. **Report** if the mutation was killed.

 It is important to note that each invocation should be isolated and therefore stateless.
-This means that an invocation must not disturb other invocations.
+This means that an invocation must not interfere with other invocations.

-The command is given a set of environment variables which define exactly one mutation.
+A set of environment variables, which define exactly one mutation, is passed on to the command.

 | Name            | Description                                                    |
 | :-------------- | :------------------------------------------------------------- |